-Poland has no natural boundaries that define or help defend her eastern and western borders.
+Poland has few natural boundaries that define or help defend her eastern and western borders.
 Power struggles between Germany and the Russian empire go back centuries.
 This history is extremely important to understand the deep-seated aversion (putting it mildly) Poles had for both Germany and Russia (as well as Germany and Russia towards Poland) long before the German invasion of Poland on September 1, 1939.
-Russia subsequently invaded Poland sixteen days later and Stalin and Hitler each took part of Poland.
-Again the country existed only in the hearts and minds of Poles.
+Russia subsequently invaded Poland sixteen days later, and Stalin and Hitler each took a part of Poland.
+Again, the country existed only in the hearts and minds of Poles.
 Post-war Poland fell to Russian communist rule until 1989.